CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3(ms-innovation).md

 6. Run the below command to **Authenticate with Azure**.
 It will redirect you to the Azure-authorized website.
 Next, select your account.

+- **azd** is the Azure Developer CLI, a command-line tool that simplifies the management and deployment of Azure applications.
+It helps streamline various tasks related to Azure resources, including authentication, configuration, and deployment of resources.

    ```bash
    azd auth login
    ```

 7. Run the below command to set up the resource group deployment and **Create a new environment**.
 Make sure to replace `{DeploymentId}` with **<inject key="Deployment ID" enableCopy="true"/>** in the below command.

+- The command `azd config set alpha.resourceGroupDeployments on` enables the alpha feature for resource group deployments within the Azure Developer CLI (azd).
+This feature allows the Azure Developer CLI to manage and deploy resources within specific resource groups, providing a more organized and efficient way to handle Azure resources.
+By enabling this feature, you can deploy your application and its associated resources into a designated resource group, making it easier to manage and maintain those resources over time.

    ```bash
    azd config set alpha.resourceGroupDeployments on